-That said, it is true that the best protection available against STD/STIs really is to not have sex outside of sexually exclusive relationships.
-Really doesn’t matter how many people are in the relationship — whether you have 2 people or 10 people or even 200 people, if all of them join the relationship as virgins, and none of them ever have sex with anyone outside the relationship, then the chance of any of them getting and STD/STI are extremely low.
+That said, it is true that the best protection available against STIs really is to not have sex outside of sexually exclusive relationships.
+Really doesn’t matter how many people are in the relationship — whether you have 2 people or 10 people or even 200 people, if all of them join the relationship as virgins (by which I mean, never having touched another person’s genitals, ever), and none of them ever have sex (by which I mean touching another person’s genitals or having their genitals touched any conceivable configuration, including hand jobs, using toys, and other stuff that yes really is sex) with anyone outside the relationship, then the chance of any of them getting and STI are extremely low.
 The more people in the relationship, the higher the risk of something crazy happening, because statistics is like that.
-But it is fairly safe to say that is you have a sexually exclusive group of 5 or fewer people (none of whom are drug users), you chances of getting any STD/STI other than (possibly) herpes is damn near incalculable.
+But it is fairly safe to say that is you have a sexually exclusive group of 5 or fewer people (none of whom are drug users), your chances of getting any STI other than (possibly) herpes is damn near incalculable.

 Herpes is the real joker in the deck.
 The blood born stuff (HIV and Hep) you are going to be safe from unless you play with needles (either S&M play or drug use) or just get insanely unlucky.
-Herpes, compared to most STD/STIs is insanely easy to spread.
-Partly, this is because herpes (both HSV1 and HSV2) can infect the mouth as well as the genitals.
+Herpes, compared to most STIs is insanely easy to spread.
+Partly, this is because herpes (both HSV1 and HSV2) can infect the mouth (and other areas) as well as the genitals.
 You can get either version of herpes by any form of skin contact with an infected area.
 Sometimes herpes (especially HSV1) can be spread by sharing sex toys, lipstick or drinks.
 This means that if your best friend goes down on someone with HSV2, they can get an oral infection of herpes, and the next time you and your friend share a soda, you can get infected.
-Now your closed poly quad is exposed to herpes, even though all of you were clean and none of you had sex outside the quad.
+Now your closed polyam quad is exposed to herpes, even though all of you were negative and none of you had sex outside the quad.

-STD/STIs and Cheating
+STIs and Cheating

-Now, here’s the kicker when it comes to STD/STIs.
-A recent study found that people who cheat are more likely to have sex without condoms, than people who are openly non-monogamous.
-Now, this study was comparing monogamous cheaters, but the results may apply to poly cheaters.
+Now, here’s the kicker when it comes to STIs.
+A study found that people who cheat are more likely to have sex without condoms, than people who are openly non-monogamous.
+Now, this study was comparing monogamous cheaters to non-monogamous people, but the results may apply to polyam cheaters.
 If you can’t deal with a closed relationship, that’s okay.
 It’s better to have an open relationship and negotiate a safer sex agreement then risk your health and the health of your partners by going behind their backs.